 Since 2007 I’ve been working on getting more healthy.
 I started this blog in 2006 and “coincidentally” gained quite a few pounds as I spent approximately an hour more a day working on formatting, writing, connecting and building readership.

 In 2007 I had a wake up call and have shed quite a few of those pounds (with a LOT of work and constant vigilance) and try everyday to keep those pounds off.

 In the past 8 or so years, I’ve learned a lot, but still have a lot to learn.

 Looking at the changes in the numbers of people who are overweight in America since 1991, it becomes clear to me that it is not just me.
+I’ve always known that it can’t just be me who is overweight and I’m not the only person to ever consider trying out the keto detox diet to shed a few pounds, but when you don’t know where to start making a change, sometimes you do feel like you’re on your own.
 There has been a significant change.
 The maps in 2011-2014 are different, because in 2011 they changed the way they compared things, but still a strong trend toward significant weight gain.

 I am no expert but I think it’s due to two things:

 I say electronics because of all the time I spend sitting in front of a computer for work and for play.